Jean Segura: Los Angeles Angels

-Segura was born in San Juan, Dominican Republic.
-He signed with the Los Angeles Angels of Anaheim as an international free agent in 2007.

-He made his professional debut with the Dominican Summer Angels of the Rookie-level Dominican Summer League in 2007.
-Segura batted .324/.392/.393 with 22 stolen bases and seven sacrifice hits (seventh in the league) in 219 at-bats, and was named a DSL postseason All-Star.
+Segura signed with the Los Angeles Angels of Anaheim as an international free agent in 2007.
+He made his professional debut with the Dominican Summer Angels of the Rookie-level Dominican Summer League (DSL) in 2007.
+He batted .324/.392/.393 with 22 stolen bases and seven sacrifice hits (seventh in the league) in 219 at-bats, and was named a DSL postseason All-Star.
 He played 11 games for the Arizona Angels of the Rookie-level Arizona League in 2008, and fractured his left leg.

-In 2009 Segura played for the Orem Owlz of the Rookie-level Pioneer League, and also played in five games for the Salt Lake Bees of the Class AAA Pacific Coast League, batting .354/.395/.514 with 11 stolen bases in 181 at bats between the two teams.
+In 2009, Segura played for the Orem Owlz of the Rookie-level Pioneer League, and also played in five games for the Salt Lake Bees of the Triple-A Pacific Coast League, batting .354/.395/.514 with 11 stolen bases in 181 at bats between the two teams.
 His season was limited by a broken finger on his right hand.
-He had a 22-game hitting streak with the Owlz, one short of the franchise record, and while playing for them was tied for 8th in the Pioneer League in triples (4), and 8th in batting average (.346).
+He had a 22-game hitting streak with the Owlz, one short of the franchise record.
+While playing for them was tied for eighth in the Pioneer League in triples (4), and eighth in batting average (.346).

-In 2010, Segura played for the Cedar Rapids Kernels of the Class A Midwest League, where he had a standout year, as he was the May 24 Midwest League Player of the Week and stole 50 bases (leading the league) with 161 hits (also leading the league) and hit 12 triples (2nd in the league), 10 home runs and 24 doubles, while recording 11 sacrifice hits (3rd), 89 runs (4th), 79 runs batted in (RBIs) (7th), and batting .313 (10th).
+In 2010, Segura played for the Cedar Rapids Kernels of the Single-A Midwest League, where he had a standout year.
+He was the May 24 Midwest League Player of the Week and led the league with 50 stolen bases and 161 hits, also hitting 12 triples (second in the league), 10 home runs, and 24 doubles, while recording 11 sacrifice hits (third), 89 runs (fourth), 79 runs batted in (RBIs) (seventh), and batting .313 (10th).
 He was named a Midwest League mid-season All-Star, and an MiLB.com Angels Organization All-Star.
 He was promoted to the Inland Empire 66ers of the Class A-Advanced California League in 2011, but missed a significant portion of the season after suffering a torn left hamstring and only played in 44 games for the team, batting .281/.337/.422 with 18 stolen bases in 185 at-bats.

-Segura was added to the Angels 40-man roster on November 18, 2011.
-He played for the Arkansas Travelers of the Class AA Texas League in 2012.
+Segura was added to the Angels 40-man roster on November 18.

+Segura played for the Arkansas Travelers of the Double-ATexas League in 2012.
 After batting .287 with 25 stolen bases in his first 69 games of the season, he was named to appear in the 2012 All-Star Futures Game.
-For the season in AA, he batted .304/.358/.413 with 37 stolen bases in 404 at-bats.
-He was 4th in the Texas League in stolen bases (33), tied for 8th in sacrifice hits (6), and 9th in triples (5).
+For the season in Double-A, he batted .304/.358/.413 with 37 stolen bases in 404 at-bats.
+He was fourth in the Texas League in stolen bases (33), tied for eighth in sacrifice hits (6), and 9th in triples (5).
 He was named a mid-season Texas League All-Star, and was again named an MiLB.com Angels Organization All-Star.
-On July 24, 2012, he made his MLB debut at shortstop.
+On July 24, he made his MLB debut at shortstop for the Angels.